daren996/PaperReading/MOD/VideoStream/readme.md

 **[2]**  K. He, G. Gkioxari, P. Doll ́ar, and R. Girshick.
 Mask r-cnn.
 In 2017 IEEE International Conference on Computer Vision (ICCV), pages 2980–2988, Oct 2017.

 **[3]**  Ioannis  Xarchakos  and  Nick  Koudas.
 Svq: Streaming  video  queries.
 In Proceedings of the 2019 International Conference on Management of Data, SIGMOD ’19, pages 2013–2016, New York, NY, USA, 2019.
 ACM.

+## Related Work

+- NoScope:

+- - Specialized Models. (clow, chigh)
+  - Difference Detector.
+Reference images or earlier frames. (δdiff)
+  - Cost-Based Optimizer.

+- BlazeIt:

+- - FrameQL.
+  - Aggregation algorithm.
+  - Scrubbing Queries.
+  - Content-based selection.

+- NoScope and BlazeIt’s Limitations:

+- - Fixed-Angle Video.
+  - Model Drift.
+If the scene changes dramatically, they need to re-optimize the models for the new data distribution.

+- Daniel Kang et. are still working on:

+- - Scalability.
+Explore fast methods of specializing these weaker object detection models in restricted scenarios.
+  - Storage and indexing.
+  - Real-time analytics and actuation.
+  - Usability via debugging.
+Use model assertion to help identify and fix model issues.